Her (score): Release

 Initially, the soundtrack had not been released to the general public in either digital or physical form.
 A 13-track score appeared for streaming on the website 8tracks.com in January 2014, before being taken down.
 Warner Bros.
 Pictures, the film's distributor, provided no official statement on the absence of an official release of the score.
 Earlier in 2013, Warner Bros. sent promotional CDs of the score and "The Moon Song" to critics for review.
 Copies of the promotional CDs later ended up on online auction websites.
 The score was ultimately made available through unofficial YouTube streams and illegal downloads.

 During an "Ask Me Anything" (AMA) on Reddit on June 17, 2016, Will Butler mentioned the possibility of a future vinyl release.
 Finally, on February 10, 2021, Arcade Fire announced that the score would be available for the first time digitally, on white-colored vinyl, and on cassette on March 19, 2021, by Milan Records.

 Critical reception

 Michael Roffman of Consequence of Sound gave the score an "A" rating, calling it "a strikingly human and organic collection of music that keeps the film grounded in reality."
+Alex Hudson of Exclaim! called the score "proof that [Arcade Fire] can craft an emotional payoff with minimalism rather than the usual pomp."